-C IMILARITY search is an important task in a wide range Dof applications, such as web search [1] and product recommendations [2].
+Similarity search is an important task in a wide range of applications, such as web search [1] and product recommendations [2].
 The key of similarity search is similarity measure, which evaluates the similarity of object pairs.
 Similarity measure has been extensively studied for traditional categorical and numerical data types, such as Jaccard coefficient and cosine similarity.
 There are also a few studies on leveraging link information in networks to measure the node similarity, such as Personalized PageRank [3], SimRank [4], and PathSim [5].
-Conventional study on similarity measure focuses on objects with the same type.
-That is, the objects being measured are of the same type, such as "document-to-document" and "webpage-to-webpage".
-There are very few studies on similarity measure on objects with different types.
+Conventional study on similarity measure focuses on objects with same type.
+That is, the objects being measured are of the same type, such as "document-to-document", "webpage-to-webpage" and "user-to-user".
+There is seldom research on similarity measure on objects with different types.
 That is, the objects being measured are of different types, such as "author-to-conference" and "user-to-movie".
 It is reasonable.
 The similarity of objects with different types is a little against our common sense.
-Moreover, different from the similarity of objects with the same type, which can be measured on homogeneous situation (e.g., the same feature space or homogeneous link structure), it is even hard to define the similarity of objects with different types.
+Moreover, different from the similarity of objects with same type, which can be measured on homogeneous situation (e.g., the same feature space or homogeneous link structure), it is even hard to define the similarity of objects with different types.